-Christian Ashrams seek to help all people deepen their experience of the dynamic reality of God in daily living.
+Christian Ashrams seek to help all people deepen their experience of Jesus Christ as Lord in their daily living.

 The Christian Ashram Experience

-Opening to God’s Spirit and rekindling the fire of our faith is an essential goal of the Ashram experience.
-Gifted and qualified Christian Ashram evangelists are dynamic, bold, and relevant in their proclamation of the Word.
+Opening to God’s Spirit and rekindling the fire of our faith is an essential goal of the Christian Ashram experience.
+Gifted and qualified evangelists are dynamic, bold, and relevant in their proclamation of the Word.

 Healing and Wholeness

-As the Ashram draws to a close, the entire community in attendance gathers to reflect and share how each one has been blessed, challenged, and equipped for continuing growth and ministry during the retreat.
+As the Christian Ashram draws to a close, the entire community in attendance is invited to reflect and share how each one has been blessed, challenged, and equipped for continuing growth and ministry during the retreat.
 This special time of praise to God and encouragement of one another prepares us all to return to our lives ready for what God has for us to do.

 “I decided I needed a group discipline, both for myself and for my work.
 So, in 1930, I invited two others to join me in establishing a Christian Ashram.” – E. Stanley Jones

 We hope this Christian Ashram will be a healthy and happy adventure in corporate, disciplined Christian living for you.
 The Christian Ashram seeks to balance devotional practice, study, worship and service in a committed life together.
 Our aim is to be the Kingdom of God in miniature–a quest for spiritual living.
 We presuppose a heart open to God.
 All of us can have an experience in which we, as sincere seekers, end up with a heart overflowing with love of God and our neighbors.
 Jesus Christ is the Center of the Christian Ashram.
 From Him will flow into each of us newness of life, renewal of spirit and a desire to witness wherever we live and work and serve.
 In this spirit, we address one another as “Brother” or “Sister.”
 To help during these hours together, the following information is important.
 During the Christian Ashram, announcements are held to a minimum.